-RSV causes a mild infection that’s very similar to the common cold.
-Typically, colds and infections caused by RSV can be treated at home without medical intervention and resolve in about a week.
+RSV causes a mild infection similar to the common cold.
+But, RSV is more likely to cause fever, wheezing, and difficulty eating.
+Both may be treated at home without medical intervention within around 2 weeks.

 Respiratory syncytial virus (RSV) is a virus that leads to a mild infection.
 It causes symptoms that are very similar to the common cold.